 The identifying assumption in the main specification is that conditional on pre-control rent appreciation, the rent reduction at the time of control was unrelated to unobserved city trends also driving differential changes in home ownership.
 Three complementary approaches support the validity of this assumption.
 The first approach isolates more transparent variation in how rent reductions were determined.
 Conditional on the degree of rent appreciation prior to control, the implied rent reduction for a city depended on the combination of the central authority's choice of base date and the timing of rent increases in that city.
-But while base dates in the initial wave of rent control imposition were typically city-specific, most areas controlled in the second wave were set to a "default" base date, thus generating variation in severity associated only with the precise timing of rent increases.
+Base dates in the initial wave of rent control imposition were typically city-specific, and meant to pre-date rent increases that the administering agency judged to have been caused by defense activities.
+Most areas controlled in the second wave. however, were set to a common "default" base date, thus generating variation in severity associated only with the precise timing of rent increases.
 I show that the severity result holds in the subsample of second-wave cities as well, and further show using "placebo" base dates that conditional on rent appreciation prior to control, the timing of rent increases is unlikely to have been related to underlying trends driving home ownership.
 The second approach is to introduce additional controls related to trends in other factors that may have increased home ownership.
-I show that the main results cannot be explained by cities with initially more severe rent control having greater increases in income or savings, greater increases in benefits from the tax treatment of owner-occupied housing, different expectations of future city growth, or greater declines in home ownership over the 1930's.
+I show that the main results cannot be explained by cities with initially more severe rent control having greater increases in income or savings, greater increases in benefits from the tax treatment of owner-occupied housing, different expectations of future city growth, or greater declines in home ownership over the 1930s.
 The final approach supports the argument by using an entirely different source of variation - the timing of imposition of control across cities - to assess whether it also offers evidence consistent with rent control encouraging home ownership.
 In a new dataset on newspaper advertisements, I show suggestive evidence that the imposition of control led to a differential increase in the number of ads for home sales, with little evidence of differential pre-control trends.